← Back to 史記

 使 使

 In the spring of the sixth year, Duke Mu of Qin led troops to attack Jin.
 Duke Hui of Jin told Qing Zheng and said: 'The Qin army is deep.
 What should we do?'
 Zheng said: 'Qin brought in the lord, and the lord doubled their bribe; When Jin had famine, Qin transported grain.
 When Qin had famine, Jin doubled it.
 Then you desired to take advantage of their famine to attack them.
 Is the depth not also proper!'
 Jin divined for the chariot driver and right side.
 Qing Zheng was all auspicious.
 The gong said: 'Zheng is not filial.'
-He then again commanded Bu Yang to drive the chariot, family slave Tu as the right, and advanced the troops.
-In the ninth month, on Ren Xu, Duke Mu of Qin and Duke Hui of Jin joined battle at Han Yuan.
-Duke Hui's horse stumbled and would not go.
-Qin troops arrived.
-The gong was distressed and summoned Qing Zheng as driver.
+He then ordered Bu Yang to drive the war chariot, with the household servant Tu serving on the right, and advanced the troops.
+In the ninth month, on renxu, Duke Mu of Qin and Duke Hui of Jin joined battle at Han Yuan.
+Duke Hui's horse stumbled and would not move.
+Qin troops arrived, and the duke, in distress, summoned Qing Zheng to drive.
 Zheng said: 'You did not use the divination.
 Is defeat not also proper!'
 He then left.
 He again commanded Liang You Mi to drive, Guo She as the right, and pursued Duke Mu of Qin.
 Duke Mu's strong men braved and defeated the Jin army.
 The Jin army was defeated.
 They then lost Duke Mu of Qin, but instead captured the Jin gong to return.
-Qin was about to sacrifice him to the Shang Di.
+Qin was about to sacrifice him to the Lord on High.
 The Jin lord's elder sister was Duke Mu's wife.
 She wept in mourning garments.
 The gong said: 'I obtained the Jin hou and will take it as joy, but now it is like this.
-Moreover, I heard that Ji Zi saw Tang Shu's initial enfeoffment and said 'his descendants must be great.'
-How can the Jin be extinguished!'
-He then allied with the Jin hou at Wang Cheng and permitted him to return.
-The Jin hou also made Lu Sheng and others report to the state people and said: 'I, though I obtain return, have no face to see the altars.
-Divine a day and establish Zi Yu.'
-The Jin people heard it and all cried.
+I have also heard that Jizi saw Tang Shu's initial enfeoffment and said, 'His descendants must become great.'
+How can Jin be extinguished!'
+He then made a covenant with the marquis of Jin at Wangcheng and allowed him to return.
+The Jin lord also had Lu Sheng and others report to the people, saying: 'Though I return, I have no face to see the altars.
+Choose an auspicious day and establish Zi Yu.'
+When the people of Jin heard this, they all wept.
 Duke Mu of Qin asked Lu Sheng: 'Is the Jin state harmonious?'
 He replied and said: 'It is not harmonious.
 Small people fear losing the lord and losing kin.
 They do not dread establishing Zi Yu and said 'we must avenge enmity, rather serve Rong and Di'.
 Their gentlemen then love the lord and know guilt, to await the Qin command, and said 'we must repay virtue'.
 Having these two reasons, it is not harmonious.'
-Thereupon Duke Mu of Qin again lodged Duke Hui of Jin and gifted him the seven sets of animals.
-In the eleventh month, they returned the Jin hou.
-The Jin hou arrived in the state, executed Qing Zheng, and repaired the government teachings.
-They consulted and said: 'Chong Er is outside, and many feudal lords profit from bringing the him in.'
-He desired to make people kill Chong Er at Di.
-Chong Er heard of it and went to Qi.
+Duke Mu of Qin then lodged Duke Hui of Jin again and gifted him the seven sets of animals.
+In the eleventh month, they returned the Marquis of Jin.
+The marquis of Jin returned to his state, executed Qing Zheng, and restored government and instruction.
+They consulted and said: 'Chong Er is outside, and many feudal lords would profit from bringing him in.'
+He wanted to send men to kill Chong’er among the Di.
+Chong’er heard of this and went to Qi.

 45